DefinitelyNotDevan/Devan-BSE-25/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0AwXptokzxw" title="Devan G. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone, I set up pose estimation using this <a href="https://github.com/ecd1012/rpi_pose_estimation"> code from this Github. </a> The pose estimation uses the TensorFlow PoseNet model to place keypoints on the different joints it tracks, like elbows and knees, and then draws a line through them, giving you the full pose estimation.
 When implementing it, I  struggled with downloading OpenCV and other libraries as they often wouldn't compile correctly or not even compile at all.
 In the end, however, like most things, I simply reflashed my Pi and started from a clean slate, where it immediately worked perfectly.
-It was pretty frustrating as whatever I tried just wasn't working, and I was stuck on the same errors for multiple days until I just wiped my Pi and reuploaded the code.
+It was quite frustrating, as whatever I tried just wasn't working, and I was stuck on the same errors for multiple days until I wiped my Pi and reuploaded the code.

 # Schematics